Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder: Data and Methods

-MSE for SST, OHC, and OLR were monitored separately during the training process to assess whether the $\beta$-VAE was preferentially learning the structure of one variable at the expense of the others.
 As training progressed, the KL divergence term increased as a function of epoch, mirroring the decline in reconstruction losses (Fig. \ref{fig:vae_loss}).
 The KL divergence term plateaued after 80 epochs, indicating that the multivariate $\beta$-VAE had largely converged under the chosen objective.